DEP3-Crystal/Indrit-Vaka_General/README.md

-# indrit-vaka_General
+# Indrit-Vaka_General
-Exercises of general team
+Exercises of the general team